jacoobyy/jacoobyy.github.io/_posts/2018-06-04-diagnostic_plots.md

 # What are diagnostic plots?

-In short, diagnostic plots help us determine visually how good our model is fitting the data.
+In short, diagnostic plots help us determine visually how our model is fitting the data and if any of the basic assumptions of an OLS model are being violated.
 We will be looking at four main plots in this post and describe how each of them can be used to diagnose issues in an OLS model.
-Each of these plots will focus on the **residuals** of a model, which is mathematical jargon for the squared error between the actual value and the predicted value, i.e., $$ r_i = (y_i - \bar{y}_i)^2 $$.
+Each of these plots will focus on the **residuals** of a model, which is mathematical jargon for the square value of the difference between the actual value and the predicted value, i.e., $$ r_i = (y_i - \bar{y}_i)^2 $$.

 Let's look at an example in R, and its corresponding output, using the *Boston* housing data.